Looking for more ways to get involved with Girl Scouts? Contact us.

 Join our mission to protect the planet from the effects of climate change.
 With the Elliott Wildlife Values Project and American Forests, we are launching a bold tree planting and conservation initiative.
 Girl Scouts is setting out to plant five million trees across the country in five years and to protect and honor new and existing trees.
 Take the Girl Scout Tree Promise!

 Troop Leaders: Download the toolkit with step-by-step instructions.
 Tree-planting season in Texas is September through March.
-A toolkit specific to Central Texas plantlife will be available in July.
+A toolkit specific to Central Texas plantlife will be available soon.

 Volunteer Outdoor Resources